 As a transcriber you wear headphones for a large part of your working day.
 Finding a pair that is affordable, durable, comfortable with good sound quality is important.
-In this article we’ll discuss and review five pairs of headphones that are well-suited for transcription.
+In this article we’ll discuss and review six pairs of the best headphones for transcription.

 Best Headphones for Transcription